 We have a global problem, but we know that to get things done, we need to come up with ideas and solutions that are relevant and actionable regionally and locally.
 We are all for local conversations, with Who Cares? supporters driving change in their regions.

-There is such a group flourishing in APAC; we can help set up other groups in other parts of the world.
+There is such a group flourishing in APAC; we will help make connections in order to set up other groups in other parts of the world.

-In due course we can imagine local and regional events should there be a desire to do that.
+We encourage local and regional events should there be a desire from our members to co-design, organise and participate.

 Get Active